 The plugin works on autopilot and it's completely free.
 The mobile design it delivers is clear and good-looking.
 In short, a great free solution if you don't want to rebuild your whole theme.

-After you've thought about SEO, (or maybe even before), you'll need to focus on converting any existing visitors.
+After you've thought about search engine optimization, (or maybe even before), you'll need to focus on converting any existing visitors.
 We've found the best WordPress popup plugin to help you build your email list and improve conversion rates.
 Because of course, after you've increased your organic traffic, you need to have excellent conversion methods in place.

-Things to do for every new post as part of your WordPress on-page SEO checklist
+The next part of our post is about: things to do for every new post as part of your WordPress on-page optimization checklist.

-Okay, now let's get to the final part - the things worth doing with every new post to make it SEO-friendly.
+Okay, now let's get to the final part - the things worth doing with every new post to make it search-engine friendly.
 These are things which should be doing on a regular basis on each of your posts.
-You should follow this checklist repeatedly for each post until these onpage SEO activities become second nature to you.
+You should follow this checklist repeatedly for each post until these on page optimization activities become second nature to you.

 12. Use two-fold headlines for improved keyword targeting